notracking/hosts-blocklists/README.md

 # No more ads, tracking and other virtual garbage
 This repository provides a host and domainname based blocklist specifically designed for use with dnsmasq.
 Most entries are gathered from multiple, actively maintained sources and automatically updated, cleaned, optimized and moderated on a daily basis.
+The blocklists support both ipv4 and ipv6.

 The optimizer makes full use of dnsmasqs capability to block entire domains such as *.doubleclick.net ([domains.txt](https://raw.github.com/notracking/hosts-blocklists/master/domains.txt)).
 This reduces the chance of missing any new subdomains and significantly reduces the size of the blocklists.
 Hostnames that cannot be blocked on a domain level will still be listed in a regular hostname based blocklist ([hostnames.txt](https://raw.github.com/notracking/hosts-blocklists/master/hostnames.txt)).